Rate this page

 Notehub.io provides a UI and a RESTful API which allow you to explore the vast collection of data and metadata created by the Notecard/Notehub infrastructure.
 Notehub also provides functionality for interacting with Notecards, securely routing data, managing Notecard and host firmware, as well as managing projects, fleets, and teams.

-This document details and describes the features and functionality of the Blues Wireless SaaS product, Notehub.io.
+The remainder of this document details and describes the features and functionality of the Blues SaaS product, Notehub.io.

 Navigate your browser to Notehub.io, and you will be greeted with the sign-in screen.